TheOdinProject/curriculum/foundations/git_basics/git_basics.md

 Two helpful best practices to consider are **atomic commits** and leveraging those atomic commits to make your commit messages more useful to future collaborators.

 An atomic commit is a commit that includes changes related to only one feature or task of your program.
-There are two main reasons to do this: first, if something you change turns out to cause some problems, it is easy to revert the specific change without losing other changes; and second, it enables you to write better commit messages.
+There are two main reasons for doing this: first, if something you change turns out to cause some problems, it is easy to revert the specific change without losing other changes; and second, it enables you to write better commit messages.

 As for writing better commit messages, this [Chris Beams](https://github.com/cbeams) article on [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) provides excellent guidelines for writing neat and concise commit messages.